p3r7/awesome-monome-norns/README.md

 _norns_ is a hardware music platform.

-It's built around the idea of community: creating and sharing ideas in the form of small _apps_.
+It's built around the idea of community: creating and sharing ideas in the form of small apps (_scripts_).

 It allows running apps built with [_SuperCollider_](https://supercollider.github.io/) and/or **_softcut_**, a powerful live sampler / player.